 According to Fortune magazine in 2003, “Steinway & Sons inhabits a peculiar place in American business.
 It lies somewhere beyond the P/L, the quarterly budgets, and the analysts’ calls.
 It lies in the place where skills and craftsmanship almost supersede those worldly worries.”

 Although Steinway pianos have a long track record as reliable investments, they also form part of a more recent trend.
 Over the last few decades there has been a growing interest in alternative investments that have seen shrewd, open minded investors putting their money into asset classes such as art, wine, watches, jewellery, antiques, vintage cars and, of course, musical instruments.
-Since the financial crisis of 2008 left stock markets jittery and the real estate market depressed, more money has flowed in these investments, which are often known as “uncorrelated,” because they are not closely connected to ups and downs of the stock markets.
+Since the financial crisis of 2008 left stock markets jittery and the real estate market depressed, more money has flowed into these investments, which are often known as “uncorrelated,” because they are not closely connected to the ups and downs of the stock markets.

 According to a report entitled “2020 Foresight Report: Luxury Investments Since 2007”, an increasing number of High Net Worth Individuals (HNWIs) continue to express an interest in these alternative investments.
 Alternative investments by American HNWIs, for instance, were valued at US$118 billion in 2012, and more than half of all millionaires in China have opted for such investments.